Mapping

 Basic Manual Mapping

-Maybe you are not interested in the user interests and want to simplify the users table to three columns: country, name and id.
+Maybe you are not interested in the user interests and want to simplify the user table to three columns: country, name and id.
 The following mapping configuration does the trick:

 {